CVPR2023-3D-Occupancy-Prediction/CVPR2023-3D-Occupancy-Prediction/README.md

 </div>

 - The dataset contains 18 classes.
 The definition of classes from 0 to 16 is the same as the [nuScenes-lidarseg](https://github.com/nutonomy/nuscenes-devkit/blob/fcc41628d41060b3c1a86928751e5a571d2fc2fa/python-sdk/nuscenes/eval/lidarseg/README.md) dataset.
 The label 17 category represents voxels that are not occupied by anything, which is named as `free`.
+Voxel semantics for each sample frame is given as `semantics` in the labels.npz.

 - <strong>How are the labels annotated?</strong> The ground truth labels of occupancy derive from accumulative LiDAR scans with human annotations.
   - If a voxel reflects a LiDAR point, then it is assigned as the same semantic label as the LiDAR point;